falcon-candidate/backend-challenge/README.md

 where foobar is an example string to search palindromes in, and "2018-10-09 00:12:12+0100" is a valid timestamp.

-I tested the Python script with Python Python 3.4.3.
+I tested the Python script with Python 3.4.3.

 __Note on Format__